wards999/cpuindicator/README.md

 I needed to be able to quickly check the cpu usage for my PC without opening Task Manager

-I wanted a very lightweight app as alternative tools I looked at used more CPU / RAM than I would have liked
+I wanted a lightweight app as alternative tools I looked at used more CPU / RAM than I would have liked for something so simple